axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

      <tr>
       <th>Lording</th>
       <td>
        <p>With men lording over half of the population, it was easier for a few men to lord over them.
-They could appeal to the stories, and made up history, to support this convenient ideology which happened to support the making of kingdoms and empires.</p>
+They could appeal to the stories and made up history to support this convenient ideology which happened to support the making of kingdoms and empires.</p>
        <p>The Jewish tradition, Christianity, and Islam have an eternal boss, all powerful, at the top.</p>
       </td>
      </tr>